RCastTX/BellaBeatsCaseStudy.github.io/README.md

 ORDER BY
  1 ASC;
 ```
-The last data set I used was a data set of fitness consumer survey data that asked 30 participants various questions on how they used a fitness wearable in their daily lives.
-Imported this into a Google sheet with the dow results table and sleep patterns summary results.
+The last data set I used was a data set of fitness consumer survey data that asked 30 participants various questions on how they used a fitness wearable in their daily lives—imported this into a Google sheet with the dow results table and sleep patterns summary results.

 With my results imported into multiple Google sheets, I created six pivot tables that were used to show my final analysis of the data.
 # List of pivot tables